Freetz/freetz/make/README.md

 ### J

   * **[JamVM 1.5.4 (binary only)](../docs/make/jamvm.md)<a id='jamvm'></a>**<br>
     JamVM - extremely small Java VM JamVM is a new Java Virtual Machine which conforms to the JVM specification version 2 (blue book).
 In comparison to most other VM's (free and commercial) it is extremely small, with a stripped executable on PowerPC of only ~160K, and Intel 140K.
 However, unlike other small VMs (e.g. KVM) it is designed to support the full specification, and includes support for object finalisation, Soft/Weak/Phantom References, class-unloading, the Java Native Interface (JNI) and the Reflection API.
 Class Libraries: JamVM is designed to use the GNU Classpath Java class library.
 A number of classes are reference classes which must be modified for a particular VM.
 These are provided along with JamVM (see INSTALL).
 JamVM should always work with the latest development snapshot of Classpath (currently 0.93).
 It should also work with the latest version direct from CVS, and the upcoming 0.94 snapshot (but check the Classpath mailing lists for possible patches).
-Later snapshots of Classpath may also work, if no modifications have been made to the VM
+Later snapshots of Classpath may also work, if no modifications have been made to the VM interface.
+Note, JamVM will not work with the class library from Sun or IBM's Virtual Machines.

   * **<u>jq 1.6 (binary only)</u><a id='jq'></a>**<br>
     jq is a lightweight and flexible command-line JSON processor.